- Home

 If you’re over State Pension age you won’t be able to claim Universal Credit or JSA, but you might be able to claim Pension Credit.

-Pension Credit is a means-tested benefit that will top up your weekly income if you’re unemployed and/or your income is less than the below figures.
-The amount you’ll get will depend on your income, living situation, and the amount of savings you have, but if you’re eligible it could top up your income to:
+Pension Credit is a means-tested benefit that will top up your weekly income if you’re unemployed and/or your income is less than the figures below.
+The amount you’ll get will depend on your income, living situation, and the amount of savings you have, but if you’re eligible, in the 2025/26 tax year it could top up your income to:

 You can have savings up to a certain amount and still claim Pension Credit.
 Savings of up to £10,000 will not affect your Pension Credit, but for every £500 of savings over this amount counts as £1 of income a week.
 So if you had £15,000 in savings this would be considered a weekly income of £10.